 Students preparing to begin a career, or transition into a new career, have access to the Pancratz Career Development Center, located in Nistler College of Business and Public Administration.
 The Pancratz Center provides guidance and opportunities in the public, nonprofit, and private sectors.
 Our students are particularly well-served through services provided for placement in public administration and nonprofit organization positions.

 The table below reports employment data 6 months after graduation.
 The table combines employment status for both pre-service and in-service students.

 |State Government (US)||2||3||3||4|

 |Obtaining further education||1|

 Past Graduation Rates

 The table below breaks down number of semesters between admission and graduation.
 One year includes three semesters (Fall, Spring and Summer).
-Time toward graduation is influenced by a number of factors, including part time or full time status and number of courses taken per semester.
-The AY2013-14 cohort includes all students admitted in approved, qualified and provisional status.
+Time toward graduation is influenced by a number of factors, including part time or full-time status and number of courses taken per semester.
+The AY2015-16 cohort includes all students with admitted, approved, qualified and provisional status.

 |Cumulative Number of Students||Cumulative Percent of Cohort|